If you have been charged with a drink driving offence, the consequences you face can be serious.

 If you can show the offence did not cause great damage to anyone, and that being charged and put through the court process itself has deterred you from further offending, and that perhaps a penalty of conviction would be disproportionate to the seriousness of the offence, you may have a strong case for your charge being unconditionally dismissed without conviction under a non conviction order.

-It’s a good idea to speak to a criminal court lawyer if you are facing charges, and want to explore the option of a non conviction order for drink driving.
+It’s a good idea to speak to an experienced, specialist traffic lawyer if you are facing charges, and want to explore the option of a non conviction order for drink driving.

 A lawyer has the expertise to know what to present to a judge and how best to present it in court to achieve a non conviction order.